(Updated March 5, 2019)

 The following statement outlines the process and conclusion of this review.

-On October 31, Augsburg leadership received bias claim reports related to a classroom incident and immediately set in motion the university’s process for investigating such situations.
+On October 31, 2018, Augsburg leadership began to receive reports related to a classroom incident and to the experiences of students in a specific program area at the university.
+In response, the university immediately set in motion the process for investigating such situations.

 “We know that the work of fostering an inclusive learning environment is ongoing, and we are fully committed to it,” said Augsburg President Paul C. Pribbenow.
 “We are grateful to the students, faculty, and staff who have spoken courageously to raise campus awareness, who have engaged in actively listening to the issues being expressed, and who have called for changes that advance our equity work.
 Augsburg will address this important topic like it has many other critical issues in our 150-year history: We will acknowledge and engage the topic, not shrink from it, and work together to make the university better.”